aolofsson/oh/elink/README.md

  [31:0]  | The number of transfers remaining

 ###DMADSTADDR
-The current 32-bit address being transferred
+The current 32-bit address being transferred.

 FIELD    | DESCRIPTION
 -------- |---------------------------------------------------
  [31:0]  | Current transaction destination address to write to

 ###DMASRCADDR
-The current 32-bit address being read from in master mode
+The current 32-bit address being read from in master mode.

 FIELD    | DESCRIPTION
 -------- |---------------------------------------------------